ruby-git/ruby-git/README.md

 This gem will be expected to function correctly on:

 * All non-EOL versions of the MRI Ruby on Mac, Linux, and Windows
-* The latest version of JRuby on Linux and Windows
+* The latest version of JRuby on Linux
 * The latest version of Truffle Ruby on Linus

+It is this project's intent to support the latest version of JRuby on Windows once the following JRuby bug is fixed:

+jruby/jruby#7515

 ## License

-licensed under MIT License Copyright (c) 2008  Scott Chacon.
+Licensed under MIT License Copyright (c) 2008  Scott Chacon.
 See LICENSE for further details.